How to Succeed at VAW Prevention: Key elements of effective programmes

 - Apply the learning to different contexts, and groups, and to new and existing programming.

 The number of participants is limited in order to ensure this engagement.
-One of our team will contact you to confirm your participation or suggest other opportunities.
-This can mean being added to, a waiting list for the next session or taking another one of the courses to be released in the near future.
+One of our team will contact you to confirm your participation or suggest other opportunities including taking our other courses.

 This course is intended for individuals who work in the field of VAW prevention and have an understanding of prevention essentials.
 Programme leads, designers, and managers are ideal candidates.
 Participants should be prepared to think about how the course material can be applied to their experience and context and be willing to share with others.